 State schools are funded by public money.
 They provide education free of charge to parents.
 Most state schools in Norfolk offer mainstream education.
 This means they can cater for a wide range of abilities and needs.
-Most children with special educational needs and/or disabilities attend local maintained mainstream schools.
-This includes children with statements and/or Education Health and Care Plans (EHC plans.)
+Most children with special educational needs and/or disabilities attend local maintained schools.
+This includes children with Education Health and Care (EHC) plans.

-All children in England between the ages of 5 and 16 are entitled to a free place at a state school.
+All children in England between the ages of five and 16, are entitled to a place at a state school.

 Most state schools have to follow the national curriculum.
 The most common ones are: